 Memories of previous experiences visiting doctors going back to childhood

 That’s simple.
-Just as we were socialized into our role as a child, sibling and parent, we learned very early on how we were supposed to behave in the doctor’s office.
+Just as we were socialized into our role as a child, sibling, and parent, we learned very early on how we were supposed to behave in the doctor’s office.
 I guess we can all blame our mothers.
-After all they were the ones that took us to the pediatrician…and we never saw them question or challenged the doctor.
+After all, they were the ones that took us to the pediatrician and we never saw them question or challenge the doctor.

 Thirty years of evidence documents the following trends: